Let’s Move! Active Schools, a sub-initiative of First Lady Michelle Obama’s Let’s Move! Campaign announced its 2015 National Award honorees.

 “These schools are raising the bar by creating Active School environments where students are happier, healthier, and higher-performing.
 I am thrilled with their success through Let’s Move!
 Active Schools – they’re helping to create a new norm where physical activity is a fundamental aspect of a young person’s success both in the classroom and in life,” said First Lady Michelle Obama.

-This is the second time Summit School of Ahwatukee has earned received this national honor.
+This is the second time Summit School has earned received this national honor.
 “We owe so much to our physical education teacher, Kathy Dean, who has worked tirelessly to help create a culture of health and wellness at Summit,” Head of School Patrick O’Brien proudly shares.

 Studies show that Active Kids Do Better.
 Physical activity not only helps kids stay healthy and strong, but it can also lead to higher test scores, improved attendance, better behavior in class, and enhanced leadership and interpersonal skills.